jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) it is necessary to determine the direct market value interest of a person in the first company in order to apply subsection (5) in relation to an issuing company, whether that issuing company is the first company or any other company, because a direct market value circumstance exists for some other relevant company.
 Direct market value interest equal to direct voting interest (8) The direct market value interest of the person in the first company is equal to the direct voting interest of the person in the first company.
+Partnership treated as company
+(9) For the purposes of this section, a partnership is treated as a company if the partnership has, or is treated as having, a voting interest in a company or, if a market value circumstance exists for the company, a market value interest in the company.

 ### YC 5 Treatment of special corporate entities
 When this section applies